Drew-Killeen/Dewey-Hafta-Academy/README.md

 21. Create ability to view past enrollments
 22. Create about pages just becuz
 23. Update course column of exam table to be course id rather than course title
+24. Add ability for teachers to create exams/questions

 Completed
 ----